emberjs/ember.js/guides/05-validators.md

 These primitives lay out the foundation for the revision tag system.
-If we can assume each observable object in the system has a `lastModified` counter, then it would be possible to construct an entity tag for each object where the validation ticket is the current value of the `lastModified` counter.This tag will guarentee the freshness of any first-level path lookups on that object.
+If we can assume each observable object in the system has a `lastModified` counter, then it would be possible to construct an entity tag for each object where the validation ticket is the current value of the `lastModified` counter.
+This tag will guarantee the freshness of any first-level path lookups on that object.
 In other words, all property lookups on an object will have the same result so long as the `lastModified` remain unchanged.

 The following is a simplified implementation of the system.
-The only departure from the description above is that the `lastModified` counter is tracked inside the tag for an object instead of being a seperate field on the object.
-(Besides simplifying the implementation, it also avoids keeping a pointer from the tag back to the object.)
+The only departure from the description above is that the `lastModified` counter is tracked inside the tag for an object instead of being a separate field on the object.
+(Besides simplifying the implementation, it also avoids keeping a pointer from the tag back to the object).

 ```typescript
 type Revision = number;